A quick peek at Snowflake’s IPO filing – TechCrunch

 Growth

-Even glancing at the Snowflake S-1 makes it clear what investors are excited about it when it comes to the big-data storage service: It’s growth.
+Even glancing at the Snowflake S-1 makes it clear what investors are excited about when it comes to the big-data storage service: Its growth.
 In its fiscal year ending January 31, 2019, for example, Snowflake had revenue of $96.7 million.
 A year later that number was $264.7 million, or growth of around 150% at scale.

-More recently the company’s growth has remained impressive.
+More recently, the company’s growth has remained impressive.
 In the six months ending July 31, 2019, Snowflake’s revenue was $104.0 million.
 A year later, those two quarters generated revenues of $242.0 million.
 That’s growth of 132.7% on a year-over-year basis.
 Impressive, and just the sort of top line expansion that private investors want to staple their wallet to.

 So, lots of growth.
 But how high-quality is the revenue?